Course

 Section Note(s):

-Please note: This course will take place virtually online.
-You will need a device connected to the internet to access the online learning platform and conference platforms from a browser.
+Note: This course will take place asynchronously online.
+You will need a device connected to the internet to access the online learning platform from a browser.
+While there are no set class meeting times, your facilitator may host occasional live sessions via Zoom (optional).
+These will be announced in-course.Get Notifications About Course Enrolment or Section Availability

 Request Information